addisonklinke/investing/.github/ISSUE_TEMPLATE/bug_report.md

 What happens instead

 **Screenshots**
-If applicable, add screenshots to help explain your problem
+If applicable, add screenshots to help explain your problem.
+These could include metrics from a reputable financial source (Yahoo Finance, Morning Start, etc) that conflict with those produced by `data.Ticker.metric()`

 **Version:**
 Output from `investing.__version__`